lqdev/luisquintanilla.me/_src/feed/post-statistics-august-2024.md

 - `/posts` captures long-form blog posts
 - `/feed` captures microblog posts and responses

-Since everything is a post, consolidating under one of them for all my posts and providing additional urls like `/notes`, `/photos`, `articles` for the individual types of posts might make more sense.
+Since everything is a post, consolidating under one of them for all my posts and providing additional urls like `/notes`, `/photos`, `/articles` for the individual types of posts might make more sense.